-The photo that highlights White House turmoil - BBC News
+The photo that highlights White House turmoil

 The new (and now former) communications director Anthony Scaramucci was caught days before describing Priebus as "paranoid" over alleged internal leaks.

-The former Republican National Congress Chief was replaced by retired general John Kelly.
+The former Republican National Committee chief was replaced by retired general John Kelly.

 3. Mike Pence, Vice President